 Where is Bloomington, Indiana?

 Bloomington sits among the rolling hills of southern Indiana in the lower Midwest.
 Along with the northernmost southern states, this region of Indiana is often considered part of the Upland South.
-You may even hear this region being called the Indiana Uplands.
+You may even hear this region is called the Indiana Uplands.
 For those of us who are craft beer enthusiasts, the name of Bloomington’s leading brewery makes a lot of sense now, right?

-Getting To Bloomington
+Road Trip Routes To Bloomington

 - Indianapolis, Indiana – 1 hour and 15 minutes